 The Fund reached its 10-year anniversary on 14 July 2021, where the Fund was required within a three month window to put a resolution to unitholders to continue the Fund.
-On 15 July 2021, the 10-year anniversary unitholder meeting was held to vote in consideration of continuing the Fund.
+On 15 July 2021, the 10-year anniversary unitholder meeting was held to vote to consider the continuation of the Fund.
 The unitholders present, in person and by proxy at the meeting, unanimously voted and resolved to continue the Fund for another five years.
 The Fund will be required within a three-month window of the 15-year anniversary to put a resolution to unitholders to continue the Fund for a further five years.
 Unless such a resolution is passed at the meeting by more than 50% of unitholders (by value) attending the meeting, the Fund will terminate and, in accordance with the Fund's trust deed, its assets will be realised and the net proceeds (after meeting all Fund liabilities) will be distributed to unitholders.
-Australian Chamber Orchestra Pty Limited and its controlled entities Notes to the consolidated financial statements 31 December 2021 (continued)